Preschool

 Tuition

-WCC believes all families should have access to quality early education.
-Therefore, we strive to keep our tuition as affordable as possible for our working families.
+Wakiki Community Center believes that all families should have access to quality early education.
+We strive to keep our tuition as affordable as possible for working families.
 In addition, we offer need-based tuition assistance and guidance on accessing other assistance programs.
+Our Thrive by 5 Affordable Preschool Initiative helps ALICE families.
+Find out more about tuition and scholarship information: (808) 922-2098

 $1,215